 If you still have open accounts like a mortgage or credit card, make your payments on time.
 If after settling your debts, you don’t have many or any credit accounts left, you might consider asking a trusted friend or family member with good credit history to become an authorized user on one of their longer established credit cards.
 That will help you start rebuilding your credit history.

 Debt settlement companies may charge high fees and don’t maximize your savings.
 Resolve prioritizes your needs.
-Our network can help you achieve your goals with lower fees and sound advice.
+Service providers in the Resolve Network can help you achieve your goals with lower fees and sound advice.

 Here’s how our pricing works:

 - If your debt is $30,000, your fee with a typical debt settlement company would be 20 to 25 percent of your total debt, meaning you’d pay between $6,000 and $7,500 in fees.

 - Your fees for that same service using the Resolve platform are 15 percent and are only charged on your saved debt.
 So assuming your $30,000 debt was settled for $15,000, you would pay just $2,250 in fees.